udim12/movie_recommendation/README.md

 The project is divived into 2 parts:
 - crawling the website's user's information about the movies they wathced and rated.
-- antlyzing the data and prepare it for unspervised machine learning modeling.
+- anylizing the data and prepare it for unspervised machine learning modeling.